storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

     - Reinstate the node if it is suspended.

     - Check if the review period has expired.
 We can do this by taking the start boundary of the current window and subtracting the tracking period and grace period lengths from it.
-If this value is greater than the `under_review` value, this means that the node's review period has elapsed and the `under_review` column can be cleared.
+If this value is greater than the `under_review` value, this means that the node's review period has elapsed and the `under_review` field can be cleared.

     1b.
 The node is not under review